 The type of cancer suspected

-- Age and medical condition
+Your age and medical condition

-X-ray.
-An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.
+- X-ray.
+An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.
 The doctor will take an x-ray of the area where there is a lump or swelling.
 Osteosarcoma usually shows certain common features on an x-ray.

-Computed tomography (CT or CAT) scan.
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
+- Computed tomography (CT or CAT) scan.
+A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein to provide better detail.
+A CT scan can also be used to measure the tumor’s size.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.

-An MRI creates more detailed pictures than CT scans and can sometimes help find a smaller tumor.
-Also, an MRI provides more exact pictures of the tumor and the surrounding normal tissue; this can help the orthopedic surgeon (a doctor who specializes in surgery on the bones) plan surgery to remove the tumor-containing area of bone with a portion of the surrounding healthy tissue (called a margin).
+An MRI creates more detailed pictures than CT scans.
+Sometimes, it helps find a smaller tumor.
+Also, an MRI provides more exact pictures of the tumor and the surrounding healthy tissue.
+This can help the orthopedic surgeon plan surgery.
+An orthopedic surgeon is a doctor who specializes in surgery on the bones.
+Surgery removes the tumor-containing area of bone along with a portion of the surrounding healthy tissue called the margin.

-Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that a tumor is present, but only a biopsy can make a definitive diagnosis.
-The sample removed from the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+A pathologist then analyzes the sample(s).
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.